potassco/benchmark-tool/docs/getting_started/bgen/templates.md

 - `run.args`: additional arguments for the solver/program

 Most templates use the [runlim] program to supervise benchmark runs.

-!!! info
-    If you use the provided templates, you may need to update the [runlim] version specified in the template.

 ## Dist Templates